ayazhafiz/gradec/README.md

 yarn install-global
 ```

-Due to some issues with yarn installation through npm, it may be entirely possible that the location where gradec was installed is not in your PATH environment variable.
+Due to some issues with yarn installation, it may be that the location where gradec was installed is not in your PATH environment variable.
 If gradec is not running after `yarn install-global`, follow these steps.

 If you're running iOS/Linux:
 ```bash